Borobudur & Bali Photos

 The inactive Mt Merbabu and the active Mt Merapi are two of the four encircling volcanoes, as seen at sunrise from the top of Borobudur.

 Borobudur was built by Sanmaratungga in the 8th century, and belongs to Buddhist Mahayana tradition.
-Shortly afterward there was an Islamic invasion that expelled the Buddhists.
-Then Sir Thomas Stanford Raffles revealed Borobudur in 1814, when he found the temple in ruined condition, having been buried under mounds of soil and towering trees for a thousand years.
+Shortly afterward there was an Islamic invasion that expelled the Buddhists, and then an eruption of the nearby volcanoes covered the entire monument for a thousand years, until Sir Thomas Stanford Raffles revealed Borobudur in 1814.
+He found the temple in ruined condition, having been buried under mounds of soil and towering trees for a millennium.

 Two sets of twin volcanoes — Merapi and Merbabu to the northeast, Sumbing and Sindoro to the northwest — stand sentinel across the plains.
-Mt Merapi, the “fire mountain,” is active.
-An adjacent ridge depicts Gunadharma, the architect of Borobudur, who is believed to keep watch over his creation through the ages.
+Mt Merapi, the “fire mountain,” is active, and indeed erupted in 2010, displacing 350,000 people.
+An adjacent ridge reputedly depicts the profile of Gunadharma, the architect of Borobudur, who is believed to keep watch over his creation through the ages.

-Ascending the staircase to the first of the levels are four series of reliefs, two on each side, where there is an account of the Buddha from his birth 3500 years ago as an Indian prince Siddhartha Gautama, to his renunciation and spiritual journey to enlightenment.
+Ascending the staircase to the first of the seven levels are four series of reliefs, two on each side, where there is an account of the Buddha from his birth 3500 years ago as the Indian prince Siddhartha Gautama, to his renunciation and spiritual journey to enlightenment.

 In November 2007 I guided a tour of 25 to Yogyakarta and Borobudur and took these photos.